sanderland/katrain/README.md

     * **[w]**: All dots: Show all evaluation dots instead of the last few.
         * You can configure how many are shown with this setting off, and whether they are shown for AIs under 'Play/Configure Teacher'.
     * **[e]**: Top moves: Show the next moves KataGo considered, colored by their expected point loss.
 Small dots indicate high uncertainty.
 Hover over any of them to see the principal variation.
-    * **[r]**: Show owner: Show expected ownership of each intersection.
+    * **[r]**: NN Policy: Show KataGo's policy network evaluation, i.e. where it thinks the best next move is purely from the position, and in the absence of any 'reading'.
-    * **[t]**: NN Policy: Show KataGo's policy network evaluation, i.e. where it thinks the best next move is purely from the position, and in the absence of any 'reading'.
+    * **[t]**: Show owner: Show expected ownership of each intersection.

-* The analysis buttons are used for:
+* The analysis options are used for deeper evaluation of the position:
     * **[a]**: Extra: Re-evaluate the position using more visits, usually resulting in a more accurate evaluation.
     * **[s]**: Equalize: Re-evaluate all currently shown next moves with the same visits as the current top move.
 Useful to increase confidence in the suggestions with high uncertainty.
     * **[d]**: Sweep: Evaluate all possible next moves.
 This can take a bit of time even though 'fast_visits' is used, but the result is nothing if not colourful.